Ken Albert named board chair at Maine College of Health Professions

 Good Shepherd Food Bank has announced the recent hires of George Fox as assistant vice president of supply chain, Courtney Holub as major gifts officer, and Kaitlyn Myers as development operations assistant.

-Fox is responsible for helping the food bank grow its capacity to feed food-insecure Mainers.
+Fox recently joined Good Shepherd as assistant vice president of supply chain and is responsible for helping the food bank grow its capacity to feed food-insecure Mainers.
 Prior to joining Good Shepherd, Fox held engineering and operational leadership roles at L.L.
 Bean for over 20 years.

 Since 2012, Holub has held positions in nonprofits, including programming, marketing, communications and philanthropy, focusing her work on increasing opportunity and equity for underserved populations.
-Holub relocated to Portland in 2016.
+Holub relocated to Portland in 2016, where she resides with her husband and dog, and has been focused on philanthropy ever since with the ultimate goal of mission delivery.

-Myers has held positions in human resources and accounting at nonprofits that provided support to children and adults with developmental disabilities.
-She studied at Frostburg State University in Maryland and the University of Maryland Global Campus.
+Myers’ background consists of positions in human resources and accounting at nonprofits that provided support to children and adults with developmental disabilities.
+She assisted with case management at a law firm, and held an administrative position at a doctor’s office.
+Myers studied at Frostburg State University in Maryland and the University of Maryland Global Campus.

-Machias Savings Bank has named Jack Lufkin to fill its fourth regional senior vice president position in the southern market, which includes Cumberland County.
-Lufkin will be responsible for both the business and retail banking teams after most recently working as vice president, senior commercial relationship manager at NBT Bank.
-He has prior experience with KeyBank, Gorham Savings Bank, was economic development director in Portland, and was the founding executive director of Freeport Economic Development Corp.
-He has been a board member of the Portland Regional Chamber of Commerce since 2007.
+Machias Savings Bank has named Jack Lufkin to fill its fourth, newly created regional senior vice president position in the southern market, which includes Cumberland County.
+In his new role, Lufkin serves as market leader with responsibility for both the business and retail banking teams after most recently working as vice president, senior commercial relationship manager at NBT Bank.
+He has prior experience with KeyBank, nearly a decade at Gorham Savings Bank, served the city of Portland as economic development director, and was the founding executive director of Freeport Economic Development Corp.
+He has been a board member of the Portland Regional Chamber of Commerce since 2007, for which he currently serves as treasurer.

-Heather Davis has been hired by SeniorsPlus, the western Maine-designated Area Agency on Aging headquartered in Lewiston, as chief operating officer.
-Davis has since been working as an independent contractor with the Maine Center for Disease Control and Prevention as a member of its COVID-19 Contact Tracing Leadership Team.
-She holds a master’s degree in public health from Boston University and has extensive nonprofit experience in Maine and Alaska.
-Davis has been with SeniorsPlus for 20 years.
+Heather Davis has been hired by SeniorsPlus, the Western Maine-designated Area Agency on Aging headquartered in Lewiston, as the organization’s new chief operating officer.
+Originally from Maine, Davis returned last fall and has since been working as an independent contractor with the Maine Centers for Disease Control and Prevention in Augusta as a member of its COVID-19 Contact Tracing Leadership Team.
+She holds a master’s degree in public health from Boston University and has extensive nonprofit experience in Maine and Alaska, where she was most recently the executive director of the Alaskan AIDS Assistance Association in Anchorage.
+Davis has been with SeniorsPlus for a total of twenty years, having started as an intern.

 RE/MAX Shoreline has added Reilly Kons to its Portland office as an agent.
 A resident of the greater Brunswick area with roots in Topsham, Kons has been in the Cumberland and Sagadahoc region for 25 years.
-He has a background in sales and formal education in marketing management from Thomas College.
+Real estate is a passion for him and, with a background in sales and formal education in marketing management from Thomas College, Kons has a mix of skills and experience that help his clients with the buying and selling process.

 PROMOTIONS

-The Rowley Agency Inc. has promoted Christine H. Holman to executive vice president.
+The Rowley Agency Inc. has promoted Christine H. Holman to the position of executive vice president.
 Holman has been with The Rowley Agency for 34 years.
+This promotion serves as recognition of her dedication, commitment and abilities.

 Comments are not available on this story.